Students

 Placement or Study Abroad Information

-In the third year, students will have a six-month work placement in the food industry.
-This highly regarded placement allows students to make a significant contribution to a relevant project, under the supervision of mentors from UCC and a food-related industry.
+A six-month work placement in the third year allows students to make a significant contribution to a relevant project under the supervision of mentors from UCC and a food-related industry.
+This experience is a key part of the course and gives students the opportunity to gain industry experience and acquire key transferable skills.

 Skills and Careers Information